CUTLER-H2020/imc_cutler_notifier_plugin/README.md

 ## Usage
 Once the extension has been activated, it is working automatically with no intervention needed.
 To stop the extension just disable it from the backend of your Joomla site.

+## Development
+This extension is written in PHP so you can start developing using your favourite development environment.